mgechev/revive/README.md

 sys     0m17.192s
 ```

-Currently, type checking is enabled by default.
-If you want to run the linter without type checking, remove all typed rules from the configuration file.
+Currently, type-checking is enabled by default.
+If you want to run the linter without type-checking, remove all typed rules from the configuration file.

 ## Overriding colorization detection